nightroman/FarNet/FarNet/Readme.txt

 Optional:
 -- FarNet\Modules\* (sample modules, just sources)

-Far.exe.config allows to change the default FarNet directory but this scenario is not recommended and not tested.
+Far.exe.config can change the default FarNet directory but this scenario is not recommended and not tested.

 IMPORTANT: Far.exe.config cannot be moved or renamed.
 If this file is missing in %FARHOME% or configured incorrectly then Far Manager fails to load the